Have questions? We're here.

 As you make your way across the Scotia Sea you’re following the route taken by Shackleton and five of his men when they sailed from Elephant Island in search of rescue.
 In their open wooden boat, the James Caird, they spent 17 days sailing into the unknown across this perilous patch of ocean.
 This boat journey, which concluded with their safe arrival in King Haakon Bay on the west coast of South Georgia, remains one of the greatest stories of maritime navigation and survival in polar history.

 As you sail the onboard lecture program continues, with a series of entertaining presentations on South Georgia’s wildlife, geology and history in the lecture room.
-Or you might prefer to simply unwind: take a long lunch, catch up on your gym sessions, or curl up with a book from our polar library.
+Or you might prefer to simply unwind: take a long lunch, catch up on your gym sessions, or curl up with a book from the polar library.

 The Scotia Sea is known for its abundant wildlife including fin, humpback and blue whales.
 Keep watch for these gentle giants and elusive orca, which patrol these waters.
 Venture out on deck with your camera to capture cape petrels and prions wheeling, and albatross soaring gracefully amidst the swell.